List of Knights of Sidonia characters: Main characters

 A friend of Nagate and Izana, who later develops feelings for Nagate and competes with Izana for his attention.
 Initially a Garde pilot in-training with the call number TS-256, Yuhata is promoted to commander's aide after Seii returns to full-time piloting duty, eventually moving into Nagate's home.
 Yuhata makes a hobby of building and customizing plastic model kits of Garde units in a spare time.
-Ten years after Sidonia colonizes the Lem star system, Yuhata undergoes a gender reassignment process, coming out as a trans-male.
-Yuhata also becomes commander of a repaired Sidonia, which continues on in search of more planets to colonize.
+Ten years after Sidonia colonizes the Lem star system, Yuhata becomes commander of a repaired Sidonia, which continues on in search of more planets to colonize.